-Rebalance IRA is a low-cost digital investment platform that focuses on creating IRAs with lower-fees and higher returns.
-The platform charges 0.50% annual management fees and requires a minimum account balance of $100,000, but it claims it can save you 68% in fees on average.
+Rebalance is a low-cost digital investment platform that focuses on creating IRAs, taxable accounts and 401(k)s for small businesses.
+The platform charges 0.70% annual management fees and requires a minimum account balance of $100,000, but it claims it can save you 68% in fees on average.
 The company will take your financial goals and risk tolerance into account to create an investment portfolio for you based on modern portfolio theory (MPT).

-Investors who have $100,000 to invest; Those who don’t want to be too hands-on; Investors with IRAs, 401(k)s and taxable accounts.
+Investors who have $100,000 to invest; Those who don't want to be too hands-on; Investors with IRAs, 401(k)s and taxable accounts.

 The $100,000 minimum balance requirement may be a large hurdle for potential investors to clear.